cms-analysis/CombineHarvester/VH2017/input/VHbbInstructions.md

 from scripts/makePostFitPlots<year>.py and scripts/makePostFitPlotsCR<year>.py remove 'postfit' from the 'MODE' line and make plots as above.

-The underlying plotting scripts is scripts/postFitPlot.py.
-Cosmetic changes still needed.

 ## Yield tables
 First run the maximum likelihood fit as described above for the post-fit plots.

-Set up new cards and workspace for which the contents of the bins we want to ignore are set to 0 (NOTE: this implementation in the datacard production script still to be improved)
+Set up new cards and workspace for which the discriminator range we want to ignore is zeroed out.
+The ranges are defined in scripts/VHbb2017.py

 `python scripts/VHbb2017.py [options] --zero_out_low`
 `combineTool.py -M T2W -o "ws.root" -i output/<output_folder_zeroed_out>/cmb/`